'Upset and hurt' Georgia Tech looks to stop slide with Western Carolina in town Saturday - NewsBreak

 Kent Rock Manor is a luxury estate in Loganville which was made famous by the CW series, “Legacies” as the Salvatore Boarding School, and was once featured on MTV's Teen Cribs.
 The 50+ acre property features several distinct buildings including a manor with gated access, a carriage house...

-GET OUT THERE: Things to do in the Butts County area this weekend, September 9-11
+GET OUT THERE: 5 things to do in the Rockdale and Newton county areas this weekend, Sept.
+8-11

-Get out and about in the Butts County area this weekend.
-From festivals to football there's plenty to choose from.
+Enjoy the last few remaining days of summer with these outdoor events in the Rockdale and Newton County areas this weekend.

 2 Georgia sheriff's deputies were shot and killed while serving a warrant, authorities say.
 The suspects have been apprehended

-Note: UPDATE: Rockdale County Sheriff's K9 handler suspended after his three American Bully dogs die